-A: Yes.
-You could be a candidate for Laser Spine Institute procedures if you have had a previous open or traditional spine surgery.
+A: You could be a candidate for one of Laser Spine Institute’s procedures if you have had a previous open or traditional spine surgery.
 A patient’s candidacy is dependent on the prior surgery, pathology and symptoms.
 Many patients report painful or irritating symptoms after open spine procedures often caused by implanted hardware or a fusion.
 It is common for traditional spine surgeons to suggest fusing bone and inserting hardware in the spine to relieve back or neck pain.
-In general, open spine surgery can create a large amount of scar tissue, nerve impingement and general discomfort.
-Laser Spine Institute minimally invasive procedures can be performed to help alleviate pain from a previous open surgery.
+Open spine surgery can create a large amount of scar tissue, nerve impingement and general discomfort.
+Laser Spine Institute’s minimally invasive procedures can be performed to help alleviate pain from a previous open surgery.

-Q: How do I find out if I am a candidate for Laser Spine Institute’s procedures?
+Q: How do I find out if I am a candidate for one of Laser Spine Institute’s procedures?

-A: The first step in determining surgical candidacy at Laser Spine Institute is an MRI or CT scan review.
+A: The first step in determining surgical candidacy at Laser Spine Institute is an MRI or CT scan review*.
 This process entails a detailed analysis of a patient’s images, after which, our board certified physicians correlate the findings with the patient’s reported symptoms.
-Recent MRIs or CT scans can be mailed or faxed to the address/phone number below for a courtesy review.
+Please call 1-866-620-1970 to learn more.

 Q: What are my limitations after laser spine surgery and how long will I be out of work?